JamesMcCullochDickens/PolygonMLP/README.md

 - The testing images of resolutions 300/600

-- Train and Test is the training and testing code for both models
+- TrainAndTest.py is the training and testing code for both models

 Here is a sample polygon of image resolution 300 x 300